Skip to main content

 ADA Auxiliary Devices in 2026 — The New Federal Requirements

-What counts as an ADA auxiliary device under federal law in 2026: the April 24 mandate, the July 26 enforcement window, the six modern devices DOJ now recognizes at every public counter, and the compliance checklist for the post-rule cycle.
+What counts as an ADA auxiliary device under federal law in 2026: the WCAG 2.1 AA rule (deadline extended one year to April 26, 2027 in DOJ's April 2026 interim final rule), the six modern devices DOJ now recognizes at every public counter, and the compliance checklist for the post-rule cycle.

 May 20, 2026 · 12 min read